tetris245/ULTRAbc/README.md

 ## Installation

-*Preliminary note* : if you use many add-ons for BC, you could be interested by **FUSAM**, a multi-add-on-loader for TamperMonkey: https://sidiousious.gitlab.io/bc-addon-loader/
+** Not recommended procedure (FUSAM)**

+Although UBC is available in the multi-mod manager FUSAM, it is not recommended to use this way to load UBC, for these reasons:

+ - FUSAM maintainer has refused to insert the language versions of UBC
-In this case, you will have 3 buttons on the Login screen, so you can click on the appropriate button to load the English, Chinese or Spanish version of UBC.
+ - In reaction to this unfair decision, UBC loading via FUSAM adds 3 buttons on the Login screen, so you can click on the appropriate button to load the English, Chinese or Spanish version of UBC

-If you prefer to bypass this step, use one of the below methodes.
+** Recommended procedures **

+To use UBC in English or Chinese, I recommend the PCM mod created by Likolisu, a Chinese friend: https://github.com/awdrrawd/liko-Plugin-Repository

+To use UBC in English, Chinese or Spanish, the below methodes are also available and I recommend the TM/VM way.

-**Recommended methode with Tampermonkey** - links to the ULTRAbc loader:
+**Methode with Tampermonkey or ViolentMonkey** - links to the ULTRAbc loader:

 English version: https://tetris245.github.io/ultrabc.github.io/ULTRAbcloader.user.js

 Chinese version: https://tetris245.github.io/ultrabc.github.io/ULTRAbcloader-ch.user.js

 Spanish version: https://tetris245.github.io/ultrabc.github.io/ULTRAbcloader-es.user.js

-You can find Tampermonkey here: https://www.tampermonkey.net/ (it's available for several browsers: Chrome, Microsoft Edge, Safari, Opera Next, Firefox, etc...)

 **Bookmark methode** - links to the ULTRAbc bookmark: